dgrandemange/txnmgr/README.md

 The transaction is handled by a <i>transaction manager</i>.
 A basic implementation is available with the  <code>fr.dgrandemange.txnmgr.service.support.TransactionMgrImpl</code> class.

-See a sample usage in this unit test : [/src/test/java/fr/dgrandemange/txnmgr/service/support/TransactionMgrImplTest.java]
+See a sample usage in this [unit test](/src/test/java/fr/dgrandemange/txnmgr/service/support/TransactionMgrImplTest.java).

-See also the [txnmgr-springframework-ext](https://github.com/dgrandemange/txnmgr-springframework-ext) project which provides a way to define (and to inject external dependencies into) participants and groups through a Spring factory, using a XML application context configuration.
+See also the [txnmgr-springframework-ext](https://github.com/dgrandemange/txnmgr-springframework-ext) project which provides a nice way to configure (definition and external dependencies injection) participants and groups through a Spring XML application context configuration.